EVENT #46: $3,000 buy-in (Six-Handed) Pot-Limit Omaha

 For finishing second, Nipun Java, from Northridge, CA collected $270,509.
 This was his best WSOP showing to date, at least financially speaking.
 Java won a WSOP Circuit gold ring two years ago at the annual stop held at the Bicycle Casino in Los Angeles.
 This was his 10th time to cash at the series.

-The latest gold bracelet champion is an unlikely winner, given his previous disappointments at the WSOP.
+The latest gold bracelet champion is an unlikely winner, given his previous disappointments at the WSOP, to date.
 This marked the sixth year Firsau has attended the annual summer classic in Las Vegas.
 Incredibly, he failed to cash until this year.
 Firsau now has three WSOP cashes, both which took place in 2015.
 Earlier, he min-cashed in the $1,500 buy-in Limit Hold’em event.

 “This is great for me and a great feeling to win this,” Firsau said.
 “I had many bad years here and this time to come and win – it feels amazing.
 It was nice to have my friends here with me, as well.”